 In a response piece to Fricker, Hookway opens up the range of potential cases of epistemic injustice more broadly than Fricker's two main kinds (see Hookway 2010).
 He argues that both Fricker's cases fall primarily into an "informational perspective" on which we evaluate epistemic agents in terms of their ability to give and receive information, as emphasised by the economy of credibility.
 On that perspective, we primarily concentrate on epistemic agents' roles as givers and receivers of testimony and "we encounter people making assertions, recognizing (or failing to recognize) other people's authority to make assertions, and so on" (Hookway 2010, p.
 156).
 However, epistemic practices are not limited to the informational perspective.
 Hookway gives the alternative "participant perspective", which is about whether an agent is able to be a proper participant in some epistemic endeavour, including the ability "to participate in activities such as discussion, inquiry, deliberation, and so on [...]
 [For example,] asking questions, floating ideas, considering alternative possibilities, and so on."
 (Hookway 2010, p.
 155).
 To illustrate, if a medical doctor gives a diagnosis that is not trusted without a second opinion due to a patient's prejudices, then this is an epistemic injustice on the informational perspective, as the patient undervalues the doctor's testimony.
-If that doctor is excluded from professional conferences or left off from authorship lists for similar reasons, then this is a participatory epistemic injustice, excluding the doctor from participating in an epistemic community.9 Our lives as epistemic agents involve both testimonial
+If that doctor is excluded from professional conferences or left off from authorship lists for similar reasons, then this is a participatory epistemic injustice, excluding the doctor from participating in an epistemic community.
+Our lives as epistemic agents involve both testimonial

-8 Building on the growing literature in social epistemology; e.g. (Goldman 1999), (Lackey 2008), (Haddock et al., 2010).
+8 Building on the growing literature in social epistemology; e.g. (Goldman 1999), (Lackey 2008), (Haddock et al., 2010)

 9 Note that Fricker distinguishes between incidental injustices, which do not render the subject vulnerable to other kinds of injustices (legal, economic, political, sexual, etc.) and systematic injustices that do; cf. (Fricker 2007, 27).
 According to her, "The importance of systematicity is simply that if a testimonial injustice is not systematic, then it is not central from the point of view of an interest in the broad pattern of social justice" (ibid., 29).
 We will argue that a certain type of folk theorem is a potential source of epistemic injustice in mathematics.
-Because this injustice does not necessarily render its subjects vulnerable to other forms of injustice in the relevant way, it may be exchanges and many other participatory elements.
+Because this injustice does not necessarily render its subjects vulnerable to other forms of injustice in the relevant way, it may be incidental in Fricker's sense.
+Whether or not these will then contribute to further injustices will depend on the specific cases.
+For example, they may contribute to systematic discriminatory practices in mathematics, or they may be incidental.
+Nonetheless, we submit, understanding the kind of injustices that may arise from folk theorems is exchanges and many other participatory elements.